Jerusalem Center for Women: Funding and support

 The Jerusalem Center for Women has been receiving international aid for a long time.
 The organization has usually received funding from foreign countries.
 From the beginning, one of the more prominent supporters for the organization was the European Union, which also supported Bat Shalom.

-The Jerusalem Center for Women’s international funding and support drew the ire from some of the other feminst groups in the area, with the worry that the organization might have been too institutionalized.
+The Jerusalem Center for Women's international funding and support drew the ire from some of the other feminist groups in the area, with the worry that the organization might have been too institutionalized.

 Though the Jerusalem Center for Women uses foreign support to help fund their activities, they also seek international support in order to attain a better platform to voice their concerns.
 To attain this support, the Jerusalem Center for Women usually tries to align its objectives with those of international governments.
 Sometimes, the activities of the group will have the additional goal of attracting the attention of diplomatic dignitaries to raise awareness internationally.